Choi Im-jeong

-Choi Im-jeong (최 임정, born February 14, 1981, in Busan) is a South Korean handball player who competed in the 2004 Summer Olympics, 2008 Summer Olympics and the 2012 Summer Olympics.
+Choi Im-jeong (born February 14, 1981, in Busan) is a South Korean former handball player who competed in the 2004 Summer Olympics, 2008 Summer Olympics and the 2012 Summer Olympics.

 In 2004, she won the silver medal with the South Korean team.
 She played all seven matches and scored 16 goals.
+South Korea lost to Denmark in the final on a penalty shoot out.

 In 2008, she was part of the South Korean team that won the bronze medal.

+She played for Deagu City Hall and Seoul City Hall in Korea, and for SK Aarhus in Denmark.
+She moved to Denmark in 2006 together with Huh Soon-young.
+She retired in 2017.